 Course Number: AAT 101-IN

-Certificate/Credit status: A 30-hour non-credit online course with 10 hours of additional clinical observation time (site visits to local facilities).
+Certificate/Credit status: A 40-hour non-credit online course including 10 hours of additional clinical observation time (site visits to local facilities).
 It will require reading of a textbook and articles on the course website, plus online research and discussions.
 There are no tests or exams.
 Because there are no national or state accreditation bodies requiring professional Certification or Licensure; instead, a continuing-education Certificate of Completion, such as this course offers, is all that may be required (see below).

 Continuing Education Units: This non-credit, Certificate of Completion course may be eligible for CEUs for various professions, according to association requirements.
 Because the course attracts students from over a dozen different disciplines, and from 50 states and more than two dozen countries, it isn’t logistically feasible for Harcum College to establish procedures in advance with every possible accreditation commission.
 Instead, it is up to the student to contact his or her particular state or national accreditation body to determine if the course fulfills their requirements.
 If the accrediting body has forms to be submitted, they may be sent to the Harcum College Office of Continuing Studies where every effort will be made to complete them as necessary.Please contact the Harcum College School of Continuing Studies for details.